juaml/junifer/docs/using/codeless.rst

 Preprocess
 ^^^^^^^^^^

-Pre-processing is also an optional step, as it might be the case that no pre-processing is needed.
-In the case that pre-processing is needed, the section must be configured using the ``kind`` key to specify the preprocessor to use, and additional keys to pass parameters to the preprocessor.
+``preprocess`` is also an optional step, as it might be the case that no pre-processing is needed.
+As we can preform multiple preprocessing steps, it's passed as a list of Preprocessors.
+In the case that pre-processing is needed, each Preprocessord must be configured using the ``kind`` key to specify the Preprocessor to use, and additional keys to pass parameters to the Preprocessor.

-For example, to use the :class:`.fMRIPrepConfoundRemover` preprocessor, we just need to specify its name as the ``kind`` key, as well as its parameters.
+For example, to use the :class:`.fMRIPrepConfoundRemover` Preprocessor, we just need to specify its name as the ``kind`` key, as well as its parameters.

 .. code-block:: yaml

   preprocess:
-    kind: fMRIPrepConfoundRemover
+    - kind: fMRIPrepConfoundRemover
       strategy:
         motion: full
         wm_csf: full
         global_signal: basic
       spike: 0.2
       detrend: false
       standardize: true

 For the ``Oasis VBM Testing dataset`` example, we will not specify a